 Sorghum may be grown as an irrigated crop, mainly via flood (furrow or bay systems) or overhead irrigation.
-Furrow irrigation must avoid prolonged waterlogging which can cause major crop losses (Pacific Seeds 2008).
+Ideal irrigation periods under flood, furrow or bay systems are 12 hours.
+Yield losses of up to 50% have been recorded if irrigation time is prolonged and waterlogging conditions exceed 24 hours at an irrigation site (GRDC, 2017).

-Sorghum grows on a wide range of soils from light loams to heavy clays, but it thrives in light sandy soils (Kimber 2000).
-It also tolerates a range of soil acidity from pH 5.0 to 8.5 and has a moderate tolerance to salinity (Doggett 1988; Kimber 2000; Cothren et al. 2000).
+Sorghum grows on a wide range of soils from light loams to heavy clays, but it thrives in light sandy soils (Kimber, 2000).
+It also tolerates a range of soil acidity from pH 5.0 to 8.5 and has a moderate tolerance to salinity (Doggett, 1988; Cothren et al., 2000; Kimber, 2000).